resema/Notepad/_posts/2017-09-12-machine-learning-for-software-developer.md

   - Relevant data
   - Correct data
   - Enough data (depending also on algorithm)
-  - Unaggregated data (better to have atomar data)
+  - Unaggregated data (better to have atomic data)
   - Data with labels
 - Feedback loop
   - Prediction of algorithm has value or not